dfm/python-fsps/docs/installation.rst

 -------------

-Python-FSPS no longer has any compile time prerequisites (besides a working Fortran compiler), but it does require a clone of the `FSPS
+Python-FSPS no longer has any compile time prerequisites (besides a working Fortran compiler), but (if you're not installing using git, see the "development version" section below) it does require a clone of the `FSPS
 <https://github.com/cconroy20/fsps>`_ project for the data files.
+To get this
-To get this set up, you can clone that repository using:
+set up, you can clone that repository using:

 .. code-block:: bash